Holiday Illness Compensation Claims

 Some of the most common bacterial infections that are contracted while on holiday are Salmonella, E. coli, Campylobacter, Shigella and Gastroenteritis.
 Eating food that has been infected with any of these harmful bacteria can be extremely unpleasant for the affected victim and can also be tremendously dangerous, particularly if the victim belongs to a group that is considered particularly at risk such as young children, the elderly and people with weak immune systems.
 Symptoms of food poisoning caused by infection with any of these types of bacteria are usually flu-like in nature and include sickness and vomiting, stomach cramps and diarrhoea.

 These symptoms can last for several days and require longer periods of time to recover from fully depending on the severity of the infection.
 Many people eventually make a complete recovery from food poisoning, but in more severe cases the victim can be left with lasting long-term damage.
-In the short-term, the victim may suffer a dramatic loss of weight which may take a long time to regain, but in the medium to long-term, it can also lead to other conditions such as irritable bowel syndrome (IBS), chronic fatigue syndrome and reactive arthritis.
+In the short-term, the victim may suffer a dramatic loss of weight which may take a long time to regain, but in the medium to long-term, it can also lead to other conditions such as making a irritable bowel syndrome (IBS), chronic fatigue syndrome and reactive arthritis.
 In rare cases, food poisoning caused by infection with any of these bacteria can be even fatal.

 What else causes holiday illnesses?